-A Goldendoodle is a cross between a golden retriever and a poodle.
+A Goldendoodle is a hybrid dog breed that is a cross between a Golden Retriever and a Poodle.
 The two breeds were chosen carefully to complement one another.
-The poodle was chosen for its curly, hypoallergenic coat and the golden retriever for its pleasant disposition and a strong sense of loyalty.
-Both are highly intelligent breeds, ranking in the top 5 of the most intelligent dogs.
-Therefore, you’ll be getting much more than just a dog, but a new family member for life.
+The poodle was chosen for its curly, hypoallergenic coat, and the golden retriever for its pleasant disposition and strong sense of loyalty.

 Goldendoodle Sizes

-Micro Golden Doodles
+Micro Golden Doodles: 5-10 lbs

-These tiny 5-10 LBS puppies are ideal for small apartments and city life, because they require less space than larger varieties.
+These tiny 5-10 LBS puppies are ideal for small apartments and city life because they require less space than larger varieties.

-Teacup Golden Doodles
+Teacup Golden Doodles: 8-15 lbs

 These sweet puppies are still small enough for travel and apartment life but their size is great for little kids and family life.